bboonstra/pipembeds/README.md

 [![Django Tests](https://github.com/bboonstra/pipembeds/actions/workflows/django-tests.yml/badge.svg)](https://github.com/bboonstra/pipembeds/actions/workflows/django-tests.yml)

 # PipEmbeds

-PipEmbeds is a project that allows you to easily embed or get information about Python packages hosted on PyPI.
-Whether you're looking to display package details on your website or retrieve information programmatically, this API has you covered.
+PipEmbeds is a project that allows you to easily embed or retrieve information about Python packages hosted on PyPI.
+Whether you're looking to display package details on your website or access information programmatically, this API has you covered.

 ## API Endpoints

-You can display package information via our third-party API:
+Display package information via our third-party API:

 - **JSON Format**: `/json/<package_name>/`
 - **HTML Format**: `/html/<package_name>/`

 ### Response Formats

-- **JSON Response**: `/json/` returns a JSON object of the pip embed, with the format:
+- **JSON Response**: `/json/` returns a JSON object of the pip embed in the following format:
   ```json
   {
       "html": "<div class='card'>...</div>"
   }
   ```

 - **HTML Response**: `/html/` returns a fully rendered HTML page of the pip embed.
+This can be embedded directly in an iframe.

 ## Customization Options